Hunting for Averages

 Why do this problem?

 This problem offers opportunities for learners to explore what is meant by the mean of four numbers.
-As students move from the challenge with one unknown to the more complex challenge with two unknowns, they will have the opportunity to develop and improve their strategies, working systematically and using known facts about the four times table to find the solutions.
+As learners move from the challenge with one unknown to the more complex challenge with two unknowns, they will have the opportunity to develop and improve their strategies, working systematically and using known facts about the four times table to find the solutions.

 Points to consider